boxyhq/website/docs/retraced/architecture/hashing-formula.md

 # Hashing Formula

 When both the sender and the receiver of a message independently calculate a digest of the message, it's a proven way to ensure that both sides have the same content.
 But both sides needs to have a reference that describes how to calculate the digest.
-This document describes the specification that the Replicated API uses to calculate a message digest.
+This document describes the specification that the Retraced API uses to calculate a message digest.

 To calculate the digest, Retraced will build a colon (:) delimited string of all the fields, and then calculate a SHA256 digest.
 Empty or missing fields are not ignored, but are included in the digest as empty strings.
 Individual fields are percent-escaped before being added to the string.